open-cmx/opencmx/README.md

 - Both USB-C and SFF-8639 connections are to support standard USB based Display Alt Mode (pinout TBA)

-- An openCMX module TPD is not to exceed 25w.
+- An openCMX module total TPD is not to exceed 25w.

 ## Design Concept Illustrations
 - Only required components are shown (excluding SOC)